shelleyolivia/learn-tutorials/mirror/06-mint-nft.md

 The contract public address was logged to the console by our deployment script.
 Let's copy that and replace the default zeros in `.env.development` for the `NEXT_PUBLIC_CONTRACT_ADDRESS` environment variable.
 The dApp will leverage this when publishing entries to assign them NFTs.

-We'll need to restart the local server for the variable to reset:
+We'll need to restart the local server for the variable to reset.
+Stop the running server by pressing CTRL+C in the terminal where it is running:

 ```text
 $ ARWEAVE_WALLET=$(cat arweave-wallet.json) yarn dev